 - Hired is probably the most well known.
 Similarly, companies work directly with Hired and “apply to you.”
 Hired does not have technical interviews, which is a main difference.
 They also work with other tech roles besides engineers.

 - Placement is also a new alternative – they are a recruiting agency that focuses on helping people find jobs in different cities.
 Placement utilizes an income share agreement in which candidates pay 10% of their monthly income for 18 or 36 months after finding a job.

 - Additionally, candidates can check out Seen by Indeed, a free candidate-company matching system, which is part of Indeed.
 It is available to people looking for more technical roles in tech, like software engineer and UX designer, not fringe tech roles like marketing, sales, ops, or content.

 - Those in New York and San Francisco can also look into Underdog.io, which is a similar job marketplace that batches candidates based on company need.

 How does Triplebyte compare to Pathrise?

 Triplebyte is a marketplace for strong engineers.
 If you succeed in your Triplebyte interview, it might mean that you are already a strong interviewer.
-They provide limited help once you’ve been accepted into the program.
+However, they do also provide some help once you have been accepted into the program.
 Triplebyte is free for the candidate, so those in the program can only be matched with companies who subscribe to their service.

-Pathrise is a bigger commitment because we are a full service organization, working with candidates through all stages of the job search to enhance their soft skills and develop strategies that can help them in the future.
-Specifically, Pathrise works with candidates on their technical and behavioral interview prep as well as negotiation tactics for offers.
+Pathrise is a bigger commitment because we are a full service organization.
+We work with candidates through all stages of the job search to enhance their hard & soft skills and develop strategies that can help them in the future.
+Specifically, Pathrise works with candidates on their resumes, LinkedIn, portfolios, cold emailing, technical and behavioral interview prep as well as negotiation tactics for offers.
 We represent the candidates, which means that we can help connect them with any and all companies, not just those in a specific marketplace.
-Pathrise specifically focuses on current and recent grads.